Directions to the library

 Because of the library's contractual agreements with database providers, off-campus use of online resources is limited to current students, faculty, and staff of Bluffton University.
 Any user connected to the network in the library has full access to library databases and online services.
 The library catalog, research guides, and other non-licensed resources are available off-campus.

-How do I access databases in the library?
+How do I access research databases in the library?

 Alumni, community patrons, and guests may use a guest account to log on at the workstations (login and password are posted at each PC) but do not have access to file storage.
 Any user connected to the network in the library has full access to library databases and online services.